locus-ioe/Quantum-Computing-2021/day1/Images/readme.md

-This folder contain all the images used in the workshop for jupyter notebook.
+This folder contain all the images used in the Day 1  workshop for jupyter notebook.